Denver Technological Center: History

 The DTC was established in the early 1970s.
 Cable companies United Cablevision, United Artists Cable, and later AT&T Broadband, all had their start in - and still have major infrastructure around - the Denver Tech Center.
-In the Colorado area, Bill Daniels and John C. Malone were early adopters who shepherded many standards in cable technology still used today.
+In the Colorado area, Bill Daniels and John C. Malone were early adopters who shepherded many standards in cable technology.
+The area's progress was a major reason for Denver Regional Council of Governments' T-REX expansion into the Denver Tech Center, which built new light rail lines connecting the Denver Tech Center to downtown Denver.